Reposting after adding the US Navy Sailors

 Marx US Infantry - Part VI

 Another 3 good poses.
 The stretcher bearer is missing the stretcher, but that should be easy to manufacture.
 Of course he will need another guy to help him but I have a few of these already.
 The wounded guy will go on the stretcher.
-The crawling guy is a nice variation to the prone poses who are entirely on the ground.
+I just laid him vertically for the picture so that you could get a better view of him.
+The crawling guy is a nice variation to the prone poses who are usually entirely on the ground.

 Marx US Infantry - Part VII